 Why do banks charge excessive transaction fees?

 Regulation D was initially created to ensure banks could maintain enough cash reserves.
-Though Regulation D no longer limits convenient withdrawals to six, many banks still charge these fees, potentially to protect their reserves and/or to make a profit.
+Though Regulation D no longer limits convenient withdrawals from savings accounts to six, many banks still impose monthly transaction limits and will charge you a fee if you exceed them, potentially to protect their reserves and/or to make a profit.

 Photo credit: iStock/MTStock Studio